gregtour/blog-posts/article1.md

 C) It is not garbage collected.
 While this point can be debated, the purpose of this project is in ways to create something new.
-So, creating a new language with higher level features, it is easier to feel a sense of accomplishment when we are working on featuers we didn't have from the start.
+So, creating a new language with higher level features, it is easier to feel a sense of accomplishment when we are working on features we didn't have from the start.
 This also helps us to have control over the runtime for our final interpreter, as we are being dealt the responsibility of memory management ourselves.